You are watching: Big mac filet o fish commercial

 I’m a drinker, she said.
 There room plenty of meat-eaters the drink and smoke.
 Just due to the fact that I’m a vegetarian does not average I’m going come be religious about my health and wellness in general.

 But her roommates Donna Perkins, a sophomore in management of justice from Tinley Park, and Julie Grumbach, a sophomore in elementary education from phibìc Brook, agree that increased health is a benefit of becoming a vegetarian.

 With the boost of vegetarian products accessible to young consumers, some students are breaking far from the red-meat dinners and also are do the efforts to develop a healthier future.

 My father has actually really bad blood pressure, Perkins said.
 I save on trying to obtain him to shot a veggie burger.

 Perkins said even though she has become more aware the the importance of appropriate nutrition, she quiet is pretty unhealthy.

 See more: How Much Does An Average Pineapple Weigh T Of Pineapple, How Much Chunks Are In A Pineapple

-I like to joke around and say that it (unhealthy habits) makes up for the vegetarian part.
+I prefer to joke around and say the it (unhealthy habits) provides up for the vegetarian part.